-The 07-SA-LY low-centred polygon has dimensions of about 12 × 13 m (Fig. 2b).
-The outer margin of the investigated polygon approximately traces the ice-cracks that separated from its neighbouring polygons.
+The 07-SA-LY low-centred polygon has dimensions of about $12 \text{ m} \times 13 \text{ m}$ (Fig. 2b).
+The outer margin of the investigated polygon approximately traces the ice cracks and separated it from its neighbouring polygons.
 The distance from the crack to the rim margin is 3-4 m.
-The polygon centre is filled by an intrapolygonal pond of water with approximate dimensions of 5×7 m.
+The polygon centre is filled by an intrapolygonal pond of water with approximate dimensions of $5 \text{ m} \times 7 \text{ m}$.
 The ground surface measurements indicated that the polygon is not hydrologically closed.
-Transects A to C are up to 44 cm above the water level in the pond in contrast to transects H to K (plots 5 to 10), which cover a transition zone to a sunken crack in Transect L that has a depth of 62 cm below the water level in the pond.
-The maximum height of the other rims was 35 cm, and only minor depressions within these rims were detected e.g. from D11 to G11 and from K2 to K11 (Fig. 2b).
+Transects A to C are up to 44 cm above the water level in the pond, in contrast to transects H to K (plots 5 to 10), which cover a transition zone to a sunken crack in Transect L that has a depth of 62 cm below the water level in the pond.
+The maximum height of the other rims was 35 cm, and only minor depressions within these rims were detected, e.g. from D11 to G11, and from K2 to K11 (Fig. 2b).
 The active layer depth ranges from 21 cm beneath the rims to 73 cm below the floor of the polygon's pond (Fig. 2c).
 This depth varies considerably beneath the rims but is relatively consistent beneath the waterbody (Fig. 2c).
 In general, the elevation correlated well with the active layer depth ($r^2 = 0.81$).
-Along Transect G, the pH was found to be about 6.14 in the rim, 5.70 in the rim-to-pond transition zone, and 6.25 in the pond.
-The conductivity was highest on the rims (up to 84 μS cm-1 in G1) and lowest in the pond water (e.g. $16 \mu S cm^{-1}$ in G8).
+Along Transect G, the pH was found to be about 6.14 in the rim, 5.70 in the rim-topond transition zone, and 6.25 in the pond.
+The conductivity was highest on the rims (up to $84 \,\mu\text{S cm}^{-1}$ in G1) and lowest in the pond water (e.g. $16 \,\mu\text{S}\,\text{cm}^{-1}$ in G8).

-A vegetation survey over the grid revealed differences in plant taxa between the rim, the rim-to-pond transition zone, and the pond (Fig. 3), as is clear from the NMDS analysis which yielded a stress value of 16 % (Fig. A1).
-Axis 1 correlates well with elevation and active layer depth and arrange the polygon vegetation along a rim-to-pond transect.
-The composition of the rim vegetation (appearing on the left side of the biplot) is highly variable and diverse, but is always dominated by vascular plants such as the ubiquitous shrub Betula nana (which is abundant over 2/3 of the grid), the two different shrubby Salix species (Type A with maximum abundances of 20 to 40 %, and Type B with a mean coverage of approximately 20 % in non-aqueous habitats), Dryas punctata, Ledum palustre and Vaccinium sp.
+A vegetation survey over the grid revealed differences in plant taxa between the rim, the rim-to-pond transition zone, and the pond (Fig. 3), as is clear from the NMDS analysis which yielded a stress value of 16% (Fig. 4).
+Axis 1 correlates well with elevation and active layer depth and arranges the polygon vegetation along a rim-to-pond transect.
+The composition of the rim vegetation (appearing on the left side of the biplot) is highly variable and diverse, but is always dominated by vascular plants such as the ubiquitous shrub Betula nana (which is abundant over 2/3 of the grid), the two different shrubby Salix species (Type A with maximum abundances of 20 to 40%, and Type B with a mean coverage of approximately 20% in non-aqueous habitats), Dryas punctata, Ledum palustre, and Vaccinium sp.
 Eight Larix gmelinii trees (with a maximum height of 4 m) were recorded from the upper rim sites.
 The rim-to-pond transition zone (the central part of the NMDS biplot) is characterized by the appearance of Andromeda and/or Carex.
-Relatively dry zones situated only few centimetres above the water level are covered by Type B Salix and Vaccinium sp., with abundances between 5 and 80 %.
-The pond vegetation (on the right side of the NMDS biplot) consists almost exclusively of the moss Scorpidium scorpioides; only in the shallowest parts is it intermixed with Carex taxa In addition, individual plants of Pedicularis sp. appear in a small depression between the pond and the crack on Transect L.
+Relatively dry zones situated only a few centimetres above the water level are covered by Type B Salix and Vaccinium sp., with abundances between 5 and 80%.
+The pond vegetation (on the right side of the NMDS biplot) consists almost exclusively of the moss Scorpidium scorpioides; only in the shallowest parts is it intermixed with Carex taxa.
+In addition, individual plants of Pedicularis sp. appear in a small depression between the pond and the crack on Transect L.